xtuml/mc/doc/notes/10116_already_int.md

 ### 7. Unit Test

 7.1 GPS Watch
+7.1.1 Build GPS Watch (in mcmc mode).
+7.1.2 See a clean build.
+7.1.3 See a clean model compiler Console.
-7.1.1 Disable mcmc in your installation (rename `tools/mc/bin/mcmc`).
+7.1.4 Disable mcmc in your installation (rename `tools/mc/bin/mcmc`).
-7.1.2 Build GPS Watch.
+7.1.5 Build GPS Watch (in intepreted pyrsl mode).
-7.1.3 See a clean build.
+7.1.6 See a clean build.
-7.1.4 See a clean model compiler Console.
+7.1.7 See a clean model compiler Console.

 ### 8. User Documentation